A person putting numbers into a calculator to work out super contribution caps

 Bring forward rule

-From 1 July 2022, if you are under 75 years of age at any time in a financial year, you may be able to make non-concessional contributions of up to three times the annual non-concessional contributions cap in a single year.
-This is done by bringing forward your non-concessional contributions cap for a two or three year period and is known as the ‘bring-forward’ option.
+From 1 July 2022, if you are under 75 years of age at any time in a financial year, you may be able to make after tax contributions of up to 3 times the annual after tax contributions cap in a single year.
+This is done by bringing forward your after tax contributions cap for a 2 or 3 year period and is known as the ‘bring-forward’ option.
 Be aware that specific age limits and other requirements apply.
 For more information on the bring forward arrangement, examples of how you could use it to contribute more to your super, go to ato.gov.au

 Exclusions

-Some contributions don’t count towards your non-concessional contributions cap.
+Some contributions don’t count towards your after tax contributions cap.
 For example, a re-contribution of COVID-19 early release amounts and a downsizer contribution.
 Conditions and time limits, which are set by the ATO, apply to some of these contributions.
-For information on all contributions types that don’t count towards the caps go to ato.gov.au
+For information on all contribution types that don’t count towards the caps go to ato.gov.au

 The Work Test

 If you are under age 75, you can contribute to super even if you are not working.
-However, if you are aged 67-74 and want to claim a tax deduction for personal non-concessional contributions, you need to meet the work test or work test exemption.
+However, if you are aged 67-74 and want to claim a tax deduction for personal after tax contributions, you need to meet the work test or work test exemption.

 • To meet the work test: You must be gainfully employed for at least 40 hours over 30 consecutive days during the financial year.